JohnCoene/javascript-for-r/_book/3-22-htmlwidgets-first.md

 )
 ```

-This is so htmlwidgets can internally match the output of `createWidget` to its JavaScript function.
+This is so \index{htmlwidgets} can internally match the output of `createWidget` to its JavaScript function.
 At this stage, it is probably fair to take a look at the diagram of what is happening.

 <div class="figure" style="text-align: center">